Carpet Tiles Modular Squares 3/4 Inch x 1x1 Ft.

 Each floating tile consists of a plastic base that supports the carpeting layer.
 We use pegs to lift the base a fraction of an inch to allow air to move under the tile, helping to evaporate any moisture in the area.

 Ships in cartons via ground service, larger orders may ship via freight delivery.

 This Product Ships UPS Ground, FedEx Ground and/or Freight.

 Please review our shipping disclaimer.

 |Number of Pieces per Package Type||20|

 |Border Strips Included||No|

 Q: Can these tiles support heavy objects such as couches and entertainment centers?

-Q: We have these in our basement, have had them for a few years.
-We absolutely love the floor and it has held up well.
-We just had flooding in the basement and the tile were covered with water for a short time until we got it pumped out.
-Will they dry or do we need to pull up the whole floor?
+Q: We have these in our basement and have had them for a few years.
+We absolutely love the floor, and it has held up well.
+We just had flooding in the basement, and the tile was covered with water for a short time until we got it pumped out.
+Will they dry, or do we need to pull up the whole floor?

 Q: Can you put a pool table on the carpet tiles?